 - George Burns built a whole second entertainer career with this trope after the death of his wife, Gracie Allen, and kept it up until his death at 100.

-- Joe Biden, combining several traits of your favorite goofy uncle with a sharp wit, occasional verbal gaffes and considerable experience.
+- Joe Biden combines several traits of your favorite goofy uncle with a sharp wit, occasional verbal gaffes and considerable experience.
 No wonder one of the petitions on whitehouse.gov is to give him his own reality show.

 - Tommy Lee Jones

-- Max Von Sydow, who has been acting in films since 1947.
-He played Father Merrin in The Exorcist.
+- Max von Sydow has been acting in films since 1947.
+He played Father Merrin in The Exorcist, among many other roles.

 - Pope Francis is a very affable person who refuses to live in the papal apartments in the Vatican (which is one of the last modern examples of a Deadly Decadent Court), throws out the script quite often when he makes speeches, enjoys interacting with children, and has gone out of his way to help the poor, including feeding the homeless while dressed as an ordinary priest.